Queue Data Structure

 Now, what do you do?
 You probably don't skip to the front of the queue or skip to somewhere in the middle.
 That would probably make people waiting upset.
 You go to the back of the queue.

 Who gets service from the cashier next?
 The person who has been waiting the longest.
 The next person in line.
-This is exactly first in, first out.
-Moreover, this is exactly how the queue data structure operates.
-A queue is a list data structure where elements are removed in the order they were inserted.
+Customers are served in first in, first out (FIFO) order.
+A queue is a data structure where elements are added and removed in FIFO order.

 Practice with Queues